arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/dac/dac.md

 ```

 ## Conclusion
-By following this tutorials you've experimented with the DAC on the Arduino UNO R4 boards and used it to first generate a sine wave, then to explore the possibilities of analog output by testing out various examples.
+By following this tutorials you've experimented with the DAC on the Arduino UNO R4 boards and used it to first generate a sine wave, and then to explore the possibilities of analog output by testing out various examples.